 Sue: What a shame.
 It was going really well and now it’s… well, it’s a bit shit.

 Sue: No, that’s definitely not good.
 That’s the complete opposite of good.
 Oh dear.

-Thankfully, it doesn’t last very long and Sue settles down again.
-She’s engrossed in the plot and she’s much quieter than usual.
+Thankfully, its appearance doesn’t last very long and Sue settles down again.
+In fact, she’s clearly engrossed in the plot, and is much quieter than usual as a result.
 Which suits me just fine.

 Jek slaps the Doctor across the neck.

 Sue: Hey!
 Steady on!
 You can’t do that!

 Sue: What is he going to do with Peri now that he’s got her?
 Is he just going to stare at her all day?

 Sue: It’s very intense, isn’t it?
 I haven’t got any fingernails left.

 It’s true, I’m currently suffering from the second stage of man flu.
 It’s the stage where you look like shit and can’t help feeling sorry for yourself.

 Sue: Nicola’s really good in these scenes.
 I really feel her pain.